When to apply

 When you reach the qualifying age, you can apply for Pension Credit:

 You can download, print and complete a claim form.
 When the form is complete, you can do either of the following:

 - post it to the office shown on the form

 To calculate your payment, the Department for Communities uses the date it receives your form, not the date you download the claim form.

 Ask for a form

-You can get Pension Credit forms from your local Social security or Jobs & benefits office.
+You can get Pension Credit forms from your local Jobs and Benefits office.
 Contact one of their offices.